 “After initially reading Magda I was hugely impressed by it and thought it a very brave and often uncomfortable tale but one which needs to be so.
 Since then the book has lingered with me and my admiration of what Meike has done has grown and grown.
 It has made me ask myself a lot of questions about perceptions and how we look at and deal with history.
 It has also seen me go off and read other books, such as Laurent Binet’s HHhH (review coming soon), and documentaries and films, such as Downfall, which look at these horrendous events yet with more impartiality.
 A book which does that is one we should all be reading, so find a copy.
 It has been one of my reading experiences of the year.” — Savidge Reads

 “Observer Books of the Year.
 You might think that you've heard a lot in recent years about the dreadful final days in Hitler's bunker and Magda Goebbels's murder of her own children.
 I know I did when I started Meike Ziervogel's novel Magda (Salt) – but I soon realised that it still had the power to shock and surprise.
 This is an intelligent, acute and horrifically intense book.
 It didn't so much take my breath away as make me gasp for air.” —The Observer

-Meike Ziervogel is the founder and director of an award-winning UK publishing house.
-She was brought up in Northern Germany.
-After studying Arabic she worked as a journalist for Agence France-Press and Reuters.
-She lives in London with her husband and two children.
+Meike Ziervogel is the founder and director of Peirene Press, an award-winning UK publishing house.
+Her debut novel ‘Magda’ was published in 2013 to critical acclaim.
+It was shortlisted for the Guardian’s Not the Booker prize, and was nominated as a book of the year 2013 by the Observer, Irish Times and Guardian readers.
+Meike lives in London with her husband and two children.